Skip to main content

 • Triggers are only available on the Solo tier and above

-• Always save your flow before and after adding triggers
+• Always save your workflow before and after adding triggers

 • Test your triggers after setup